adityaarakal/instant-express-manager/docs/DEVELOPER_GUIDE.md

 ### Utilities

-- `src/utils/accountBalanceUpdates.ts`: Automatic account balance updates
+- `src/utils/accountBalanceUpdates.ts`: Automatic account balance updates for income/expense/savings transactions
+- `src/utils/transferBalanceUpdates.ts`: Automatic account balance updates for transfer transactions
+  - `updateAccountBalancesForTransfer`: Updates both from and to account balances when transfer is completed
+  - `reverseAccountBalancesForTransfer`: Reverses balance changes when transfer is deleted or status changes to Pending
+  - `updateAccountBalancesForTransferUpdate`: Handles balance updates when transfer amount or accounts change
   - `updateAccountBalanceForTransaction`: Updates account balance when transactions are created/updated
   - `reverseAccountBalanceForTransaction`: Reverses balance changes when transactions are deleted
   - Automatically handles income (increases balance when "Received"), expenses (decreases when "Paid"), and savings/investments (decreases when "Completed")